jarobinson-121/CS260-Startup/notes.md

         * function = (example => rest of function,
     Closures
         * what are they? - a function and its surrounding state. in other words, it returns a function
+        * A function with the soon to be out of scope things saved.
+    Events
+        * Scroll, click, hover, etc
+    Template Literals
+        * Allw variables in strings